Teuton2015/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)

-4. Calculate and report the mean and median of the total number of steps taken per day:
+4) To calculate and report the mean and median of the total number of steps taken per day:

 ```r
 # The mean is: